 The failures in finding a life partner really frustrated me.
 I began to use all kinds of reasons to comfort myself.
 I concluded that maybe it was because I was not very good with words, especially sweet words, that I suffered so many setbacks in love.

 Although I had failed many times, I refused to accept my fate.
-I thought: Though I failed to find my Miss Right in society, maybe I could find her in the church.
+I thought: Though I failed to find my Miss Right in society, maybe I could find her in.
 Believers in the Lord are more tolerant, patient, and thoughtful.
 So, I began to go to church again and asked a deacon to find a girlfriend for me.
 My brothers and sisters also voluntarily introduced some girls to me, but none of them became my girlfriend.
 It was either the girls didn’t like me or I didn’t like them.
 I still didn’t find my Miss Right.

 It seemed that I had done all I could, but I still had no girlfriend.
 I was upset and wondered what was wrong with me.
 I thought that the occupation, appearance, and personality were not the reason why I didn’t find a girlfriend.
 I felt I seemed to have no chance of finding my life companion in Japan.
 An idea occurred to me that I would leave this sad place.
 Later, my grandmother gave me a phone call from the United States, asking me to go to the U.S. After I visited the U.S., I decided to leave Japan and move to the U.S. I thought: Perhaps my life would change in a new place.
 And maybe I would find the one in the U.S.

 Just when I was preparing for moving to the U.S., someone preached me theof the kingdom of .
-And I accepted the work of of the last days.
+And I accepted the work of Almighty God of the last days.
 Later in a meeting, I read a passage of words expressed by Almighty God, the title of which is “The Six Junctures in a Human Life.”
 When I read the words about the forth juncture—marriage, I was deeply impressed.
 Almighty God says: “1.
 One Has No Choice About Marriage